leontoeides/google_maps/README.md

 	* Optionally, add `rust_decimal = "1"` and `rust_decimal_macros = "1"`
 		for access to the dec! macro.
 This macro can be used to define decimal numbers in your program.
-This is useful for hard-coding latitudes and longitudes in your code.
+This is useful for efficiently hard-codinglatitudes and longitudes in your code.

 * The full documentation is available at [docs.rs](https://docs.rs/google_maps/)